binarybird/OpenTower/README.md

 NOTE for VisualStudio:
 Open the .sln file Right click on the OpenTower project.
 Under Configuration Properties -> Debugging -> Make sure the "Working Directory" is $(ProjectDir)..\Resources

 If you have 3rd party lib issues, look in the cocos2d/external folder, make sure your platform and arch have the proper libs.
-If your on linux, be sure to install the required dependencies - run the python script in cocos2d/download-deps,py
+If youre on linux, be sure to install the required dependencies - run the python script in cocos2d/download-deps,py

 ---------------------------------------------------------------
 Progress: